thiago-lira/marvel-app/README.md

 ## Hooks

-There some git hooks in this project.
+There are some git hooks in this project.

 * **Pre push**: before to push, runs unit and E2E test and checks the coverage rate (< 80% it fails).
 * **Pre commit**: before to commit, runs lint.